eyadfattah23/alx-system_engineering-devops/0x10-https_ssl/README.md

 https://www.youtube.com/watch?v=H0bkLsUe3no

-**NF is a predefined variable whose value is the number of fields in the current record.**
+**NF is a predefined variable whose value is the number of fields in the current record. (points at the last field)**

 https://stackoverflow.com/questions/11534173/how-to-use-awk-variables-in-regular-expressions